We are back!

 Everybody has em…nobody wants em.
 How do you get rid of em?

 First, let’s start with what a weed is.
 There are many definitions out there but I like to think of it this way, weeds are unintentional plants in a given space which are adapted to survive and even thrive in adverse conditions.
 They just don’t give up.
-How do we keep such tough plants from invading our landscapes?
+How do we keep such tough plants from destroying our landscaping in Knoxville?
 The answer is simple, by limiting everything they need to live (light, water, nutrients, and reproductive capacity).

 So what’s the solution?